 SgurrEnergy has reviewed the ZXP6 modules manufactured by ZNShine according to our expected requirements for module bankability.
 Overall the TA has not identified significant flaws in the manufacturing process.
 Additionally the modules have obtained a reasonable level of certification and technical characteristics based on currently available information are acceptable.

-In its fifth annual PV Module Reliability Scorecard Report 2019, released on 5th June 2019, DNV GL, the world’s largest independent energy experts and certification body awarded Znshine Solar a “Top Performer” for module reliability.
+In its sixth annual PV Module Reliability Scorecard Report 2020, released on May 2020, DNV GL, the world’s largest independent energy experts and certification body awarded Znshine Solar a “Top Performer” for module reliability.